AbuseIO/abuseio-docs/docs/installation.md

 ## Environment settings

 The .env file contains your base configuration and must be set correctly because you will be setting the application's configuration.
-An example of the file:
+Create a new file /opt/abuse/.env with for example the below content:

 ```bash
 APP_ENV=production